shree3524/Project-InsureMe/README.md

 - AWS: Provided infrastructure for hosting and deploying the application. </br>
  Together, these tools streamlined development, testing, and deployment, ensuring efficient management of the InsureMe project. </br>

-### $\color{orange} \textbf{Project} \\ \textbf{Summary}$

-- Create two EC2 instances on Amazon Web Services (AWS): one called Master and the other called Node.
-- These servers will host application and manage its deployment.
-- Install Jenkins on the Master server to automate the process of building, testing, and deploying application.
-- Set up Jenkins to watch your code repository on GitHub.
-- Whenever someone makes changes to the code and pushes them to GitHub, Jenkins automatically kicks off a process to update and deploy application.
-- Used Docker to package application and its dependencies into a container, making it easy to deploy and run anywhere.
-- After that write a pipeline in Jenkins to build, test, and deploy your application automatically.
-- This pipeline runs every time someone makes changes to the code, ensuring that the latest version of your application is always available.
-- Whenever someone pushes changes to the code, Jenkins pulls the latest code, builds the application, creates a Docker image, and pushes it to DockerHub (a service for storing Docker images).
-- Then, it deploys the updated application to your servers on AWS using Ansible, a tool for automating server configuration.
-- With this setup, you  can fully automated process for building, testing, and deploying your application.
-- Whenever someone make changes to the code, Jenkins takes care of the rest, ensuring that your application is always up-to-date and running smoothly on your servers.</p>

 # $\color{red} \ \textbf{Steps}$
 ## $\color{green} \textbf {Tech Stack}$